shivivats/KitchenAction/README.md

 # KitchenAction

 An Overcooked clone made by following the amazing [free course](https://www.youtube.com/watch?v=AmGSEH7QcDg) from Code Monkey.
-I'm already quite experienced with Unity, both as a hobbyist and professionally, but this course is simply amazing, and I'm using it to refresh my Unity knowledge and will try to go through it in its entirety.
+I'm already quite experienced with Unity, both as a hobbyist and professionally, but this course is simply amazing and I'm using it to refresh my Unity knowledge.
+I aim to go through it in its entirety, including the [part 2 with multiplayer](https://www.youtube.com/watch?v=7glCsF9fv3s), but unsure exactly when I'll be able to get around to that.

+Below is a sort of recap of the course topics and then some notes for myself.

 ## Course Topics
 1. Unity Editor Layout